ericoporto/ags-manual-wiki/Game.md

 Returns the height of the specified sprite.

-The height will be returned in the usual 320x200-resolution co-ordinates.
+The height will be returned in the original sprite pixels (without any scaling).
 If an invalid sprite slot is supplied, 0 will be returned.

 Example: